BernieO/calcardbackup/README.md

 *calcardbackup* only needs the database (and access to it) from an ownCloud/Nextcloud installation to be able to extract calendars/addressbooks from the database and save them as .ics and .vcf files.
 Here is how this can be accomplished:

-1. create a dummy Nextcloud directory structure:
+1. create a dummy Nextcloud directory including subdirectory `config`:
-`mkdir -p /usr/local/bin/nextcloud-dummy/config`
+`mkdir -p /usr/local/bin/nextcloud_dummy/config`

 2. create and edit file `config.php` to fit your needs as follows:
-`nano /usr/local/bin/nextcloud-dummy/config/config.php`
+`nano /usr/local/bin/nextcloud_dummy/config/config.php`

    - add database type according to [config.sample.php](https://github.com/nextcloud/server/blob/v14.0.3/config/config.sample.php#L90-L101)